graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {errors} be the list of all _field error_ raised while completing the item.
-- Let {future} represent the future execution of {ExecuteStreamField(stream, path, iterator, fields, nextIndex, innerType, variableValues)}.
+- Let {future} represent the future execution of {ExecuteStreamField(stream, path, iterator, fieldDetailsList, nextIndex, innerType, variableValues)}.
 - If early execution of streamed fields is desired:
   - Following any implementation specific deferral of further execution, initiate {future}.